 the WEM Rules, Electricity Industry Act and Regulations [WR 2.9.3].

-The Responsible Procedure Administrator must publish the Procedure Change Report it prepared [WR 2.10.12, 2.10.12A, 2.10.12B, 2.10.12.C, 2.10.12.D and 2.10.12.E].
+The Responsible Procedure Administrator must publish the Procedure Change Report it prepared [WR 2.10.12A, 2.10.12B, 2.10.12.D and 2.10.12.E].
 The Procedure Change Report must contain all of the information outlined in clause 2.10.13 of the WEM Rules.

 In proposing a date and time for procedure changes to commence, the Responsible Procedure Administrator must be of the view that Rule Participants will have sufficient time between publication of the Procedure Change Report and commencement of the WEM Procedure to implement any changes required [WR 2.10.13].